 The DBA can lead to a variety of careers, including:

 The degree prepares graduates for work in these fields through coursework in management topics and related research.
-And, according to Payscale.com, graduates of doctoral programs in business can expect salaries of $90,000 and up.
-Looking for rankings of online business administration programs?
-Check out these rankings.
+And, according to Payscale, graduates of doctoral programs in business can expect salaries of $90,000 and up.
+Perhaps you’re interested in online education?
+Take a look at our rankings of online business administration programs.

 DBA or PhD?
 What’s the difference?

 Because many business schools offer a PhD in business or management as well as a DBA, you may be wondering what the difference is between the two degrees and which is right for you.
 A PhD is a research degree for candidates who would like to pursue a career in academia and conduct research that contributes to business knowledge or theory.
 A DBA is a professional doctorate with a focus on theoretical knowledge and its use in business practice.
 While a PhD candidate is focused on making a contribution to scholarship, a DBA candidate is focused on making a contribution to the practice of management and a difference in the industry.
 The DBA is a professional doctorate that can be used to indicate a practitioner’s level of expertise in their chosen fields.

 There’s a difference in funding as well.
 Most PhD programs offer funding through fellowships and graduate assistantships to their students.
 DBA programs, on the other hand, do not.
 The considerable cost of the degree is usually paid by employers or by the students themselves.
 So before embarking on this path, you’ll need to take your financial options into consideration.

 What are the best Doctor of Business Administration degrees?